What is Secure Form?

 In order to securely collect data, you must distribute a secure (https) link to your form.
 Secure links will result in data being transmitted to and from FormSite securely.
 You can always determine whether a link is secure by checking that it begins with "https".

-FormSite uses high-grade 256 bit SSL encryption for secure (https) connections, the same level of security used by banks and other financial institutions.
-Results that are encrypted are done so using the Advanced Encryption Standard (AES) algorithm, the encryption standard adopted by the United States government.
+FormSite uses high-grade SHA-256 RSA encryption for secure (https) connections, the same level of security used by banks and other financial institutions.
+Results that are encrypted use AES encryption, the encryption standard adopted by the United States government.

 All FormSite servers are colocated exclusively in the cloud with Amazon Web Services.
 Find complete information on AWS Security here.